observatorium/observatorium/docs/proposals/20220105-observatorium-alerting.md

 ### ConfigSync

-The first decision we propose is to move https://github.com/observatorium/rules-objstore to be pure Go library, potentially in new https://github.com/observatorium/config-client repo.
+The first decision we propose is to move https://github.com/observatorium/rules-objstore to be a generic configuration library, potentially in new https://github.com/observatorium/config-client repo.
 Such library would need to support not only saving and retrieving Rules but also Alerting Routing configuration (and potentially silencer, inhibits and other user configuration in the future).
 Since alerting routing requires secrets we might need to implement various backends in this client (that's why no `objstore` suffix. ).
 See [chapter about secrets](#managing-user-secrets) for more details.

-Similarly, we propose to move https://github.com/observatorium/thanos-rule-syncer to https://issues.redhat.com/browse/MON-2129[https://github.com/observatorium/config-sync] that will understand Prometheus Rules configuration, Prometheus Alert Routing configuration and in future silences, inhibitors tpp etc. ConfigSync would then import https://github.com/observatorium/config-objstore.
+Similarly, we propose to move https://github.com/observatorium/thanos-rule-syncer to https://github.com/observatorium/config-sync (related ticket: https://issues.redhat.com/browse/MON-2129) that will understand Prometheus Rules configuration, Prometheus Alert Routing configuration and in future silences, inhibitors tpp etc. ConfigSync would then import https://github.com/observatorium/config-client.
 This will allow us to have single focused codebase for all different user configurations we will need.
 This will allow us to maintain consistency around using it, monitoring, debugging, using secrets etc.

 We propose potential https://github.com/observatorium/config-sync to be deployed as a sidecar to each component needing configuration to be present and reloaded dynamically.

-As a consequence of this decision I propose Observatorium API to also import https://github.com/observatorium/config-objstore drectly to allow User APIs to manage those items (Rules and Alert routing configuration so far).
+As a consequence of this decision I propose Observatorium API to also import https://github.com/observatorium/config-client directly to allow User APIs to manage those items (Rules and Alert routing configuration so far).

 ### Alert Evaluation